hyssostech/sketch-thru-plan-sdk-js/samples/typescript/connector-plugin/README.md

 }
 ```

 The `stpconnector.ts` sample implements this interface via calls to the Microsoft Cognitive Services Speech SDK.
-This plugin is used in the [javascript quicktstart](../../quickstart/js)
+This plugin is used in the [quicktstarts](../../quickstart)